Lesterpaintstheworld/terminal-velocity/demande_redacted.md

 # Redacted Document

 This document contains redacted content to ensure compliance with privacy regulations.
 All sensitive information has been removed or obscured.
 [REDACTED]
 ## Redaction Agent Action Plan Summary
 This document outlines the actions taken by the Redaction Agent to identify and redact sensitive information from specified files within the KinOS project.

+## Redaction Agent Action Plan Summary
+This document outlines the actions taken by the Redaction Agent to identify and redact sensitive information from specified files within the KinOS project.